-History of Science and Ideas
+History of Sciences and Ideas

-History of Science and Ideas has two interrelated perspectives on history.
+History of Sciences and Ideas has two interrelated perspectives on history.
 History of ideas or intellectual history focuses on beliefs, hopes and fears of past peoples – on the ways in which people have thought about society, nature and human nature.
 Intellectual historians also study ideologies, concepts and all kinds of “isms” or belief systems, such as liberalism, socialism and nationalism.
 Here in Oulu, researchers study the Enlightenment and its legacy, utopianism and a wide spectrum of political ideas from conservatism to anarchism.

 History of Science and Ideas,